 • silent.
-For a description of this base modifier, see page 95.
+See the description of the silent base modifier (on page 91).

 Pointer Base Attributes

 Pointer base attributes are used when passing a component of a COBOL pointer argument to the C function.
 These attributes are associated with the RM/COBOL POINTER data type.
 A COBOL pointer describes a block of memory and has three components: base address, offset, and size.
 When a pointer data item is initialized, the base address contains the starting address of the block of memory, the offset is set to zero, and the size contains the total length of the block.
 The offset may be modified in an RM/COBOL program by using the Format 6 SET statement (see the RM/COBOL Language Reference Manual).